 I have a history of avoiding fats, but I’ve learned that healthy fats are an athlete’s friend.
 At low intensities, athlete’s derive energy from fats; fats also play a vital role in absorption recovery during a training cycle.
 General nutrition guidelines for runners are to get about 20 – 30% of our diets from healthy fats.
 Vegan athletes don’t need to worry much about consuming too many saturated fats, but if you follow an animal-based diet you need to also pay attention to limiting that to less than 10% of your total calories per day according to the Dietary Guidelines for Americans.

 Ahh, protein, one of my favorite topics as a vegan endurance athlete.
-Yes, I get enough protein, don’t worry.
-In fact, at one meal, you can really only absorb 20-25g of protein.
+Yes, I am a vegan athlete and I get enough protein, don’t worry.
+Most standard American diets are actually too high in protein.
+Also an important factor to note, at one meal, you can really only absorb 20-25g of protein.
 Everything else gets stored as excess fat or excreted.
-Most standard American diets are actually too high in protein.
+So you want to spread your protein out over the day in snacks in addition to 3 standard meals.

 The nutrition guidelines for runners suggest that ~15 – 20% of our diet come from protein sources, up to 30% during peak training times.
 For endurance athletes that’s about .6 – .8 grams of protein per pound of body weight per day.
 Strength athletes need .7 – .8g, and sedentary adults only need .4 g.
 Again, you’ll be at the higher end of the range when you have a harder training load.